ava-labs/avalanche-docs/docs/apis/avalanchego/cb58-deprecation.md

 :::tip

 When going through this API list, please make sure to check the omitted/default encoding parameter.
-Before the new release of `cb58` deprecation is out, by default, `cb58` is used for the encoding parameter if not specified in these APIs.
-You will need to add `"encoding": "hex"` (or `"encoding": "json"` if supported) explicitly and update your code to handle the response accordingly.
+Prior to AvalancheGo v1.7.14, by default, `cb58` is used for the `encoding` parameter if not specified in these APIs.
+With AvalancheGo v1.7.14, `hex` is the default value.

 :::